0xnirmal/High-Grade-Prostate-Cancer-Risk-Prediction/README.md

 # Computational Genomics Final Project #

-In this project, we are proposing a classification engine using single-nucleotide polymorphisms (SNPs) to predict patients who are significantly at risk of developing HGPCa.
+In this project, we are proposing a classification engine using somatic single-nucleotide polymorphisms (SNPs) to predict patients who are significantly at risk of developing HGPCa.

-For a detailed understanding of the study, see the proposal attached to this repo.
+For a detailed understanding of the study, see the writeup attached to this repo.

 ## Things To Do ##
 - [X] Setup data pipeline